exercism/v3/reference/types/datetime.md

 This exercise handles scheduled appointments.
 The reference implementation (C#) teaches:

+- Creating a DateTime for a fixed date.
 - Parsing a DateTime from a string
 - Getting the current DateTime
 - Comparing a DateTime to another DateTime